PolarisKnight/homeops/README.md

 ---

-## Why ArgoCD?
+## Why Argo CD?

-ArgoCD is a powerful, mature and popular GitOps tool that simplifies cluster management by:
+Argo CD is a powerful, mature and popular GitOps tool that simplifies cluster management by:

 - **Declarative Configurations**: All cluster state is stored in Git, making changes auditable and reversible.
 - **Continuous Reconciliation**: Fleet continuously ensures the cluster matches the desired state.